2021 Margaret Angus Research Fellowship

 • Give a public presentation based on the manuscript and other research findings.
 The presentation could be a formal lecture, or any form of presentation of the material including an online exhibit etc.

-• Work onsite at least once a month, attend bi-weekly staff meetings, and check in regularly with the Project Supervisor
+• Attend bi-weekly staff meetings, and check in regularly with the Project Supervisor

 Applications must include: